Update 25/7 2021: I have changed my mind and no longer agree with parts of this post. Keeping it up for archiving

-It seems worthwhile to try to prevent this.
-Right now, there is one organization I know of that has as its main focus to understand and reduce the risk of astronomical suffering, namely the Effective Altruism Foundation, an organization in the Effective Altruism community.
+Right now, there is one organization I’m aware of that has as its main focus to understand and reduce the risk of astronomical suffering, namely Center on long-term risk, an organization in the Effective Altruism community.
 Another organization that might be beneficial in my opinion is MIRI, which works on AI alignment research, technical research into ensuring that a future superintelligence produces good outcomes.
 However, it has been speculated that the worst outcomes might come from an almost aligned superintelligence and research on AI alignment might make those outcomes more likely (9).
-Although I can imagine that you could make the opposite argument, namely that without alignment research we will reach almost aligned AI and we will need alignment research to get out of the ”hyper-existential pit” in the design landscape.
+Although I can imagine that you could make the opposite argument, namely that without alignment research we will reach almost aligned AI and we will need alignment research to get out of the “hyper-existential pit” in the design landscape.

-(1) Bostrom’s estimate of our cosmic endowment (in Superintelligence, p 102) assumes that there doesn’t exist any other technological civilizations within our cosmic horizons, if they do exist we would have to cooperate or compete with them for the resources.
+(1) Bostrom’s estimate of our cosmic endowment (in Superintelligence, p 102) assumes that there don’t exist any other technological civilizations within our cosmic horizons, if they do exist we would have to cooperate or compete with them for the resources.
 It also assumes that we don’t live in a computer simulation with limited computing resources (Bostrom, Are You Living In a Simulation?).
 If we choose to aestivate the computing resources could increase 30 orders of magnitude.

-Calculating low- and high-end estimates for number of sentient animals that has existed.
+Calculating low- and high-end estimates for the number of sentient animals that have existed.

 Current number of animals: about 1022 (mostly nematodes)